-- S60-10.
-Senate rules amendment adoption suspension.
+S60-10.
+Senate rules - amendment - adoption - suspension.
 (1) A motion to amend or adopt a rule of the Senate must be referred to the Rules Committee without debate.
-A rule of the Senate may be amended or adopted only with the concurrence of a majority of the Senate and after 1 days notice. - (2) A rule may be suspended temporarily by a three-fifths vote. - S60-20.
-Mason's Manual of Legislative Procedure.
-The most recent publication of Mason's Manual of Legislative Procedure governs the proceedings of the Senate in all cases not covered by these rules. - S60-30.
-Joint rules superseded.
-A Senate rule, insofar as it relates to the internal proceedings of the Senate, supersedes a joint rule.
+A rule of the Senate may be amended or adopted only with the concurrence of a majority of the Senate and after 1 day's notice.

+(2) Subject to subsection (3), a rule may be suspended temporarily by a three-fifths vote.